Scrummy Lane

 I wondered this too when I first started experimenting with this recipe.
 The answer is to just space them out fairly evenly, leaving as much space between each roll as is possible.
 If using a round dish, see my photo above of the dish of uncooked rolls.
 I have 8 of the rolls around the edge, and 2 in the middle.
 They’re touching, but that’s OK.
 They’ll expand while baking to fill up all the space in the dish anyway, which is fine.

-I add this step because I think it helps to keep the scrolls super moist while they’re baking.
+I add this step because I think it helps to keep the rolls super moist while they’re baking.
 The dough soaks up most of the extra moisture but the rolls have no chance to dry out.
 This isn’t my original idea by any means!
-Many cinnamon scroll/roll recipes include a similar step.
+Many cinnamon roll recipes include a similar step.
 I’ve even seen recipes with cream poured over, but I think milk works well too and most people have extra milk on hand but they don’t necessarily have cream.

 By all means you can skip this step if you like.
-The scrolls will still be delicious!

 How do I know when the rolls are done?